Friends of Energy House 2.0

 To meet the UK’s climate target, every major sector in the UK needs to close a significant skills gap.
 According to the Green Alliance Policy Insight on ‘Closing the UK’s Green Skills Gap’, (Jan 2022) the sectors with the most pressing emissions reductions by 2030 face the most immediate skills shortages, including housing and transport.
 To reach net-zero, almost all the UK’s current housing stock needs to be retrofitted with energy efficiency measures and low carbon heating systems.
 The biggest challenge to this is the shortage of skilled workers.
 Estimates show that around 300,000 new skilled workers are required to meet the skills gap.

-We are looking to work with our network of industry partners to develop a portfolio of Scholarships & Studentships to attract, retain and inspire more talent into relevant education and career pathways for a sustainable construction sector, with a particular focus on home-growing a workforce in the Northwest of England.
+We work with our network of industry partners to develop a portfolio of Scholarships & Studentships to attract, retain and inspire more talent into relevant education and career pathways for a sustainable construction sector, with a particular focus on home-growing a workforce in the North West of England.

-We are seeking philanthropic donations to support students, across all levels of study, in the following programmes:
+We sought philanthropic donations to support students, across all levels of study, in the following programmes:

 / BSc Physics